Skip to main content

 The INJEP’s work schedule for 2019-2020 has included, for example, plans to carry out research on the “impact of holiday camps (colonies de vacances) on young people’s development”.

 The CNAF has a research policy that results in the publication of a number of resources including a newsletter, “l’e-essentiel”, that presents summaries of studies and new data, “research papers“ that address specific topics (births in reconstituted families, youth culture, etc.) and a scientific journal, “Politiques sociales et familiales” [“Social and Family Policy”] that presents researchers’ work.
-The organisation also routinely collects statistical data.

-Youth Policy watchdogs
+Youth Policy observation bodies

 The OVLEJ is tasked with carrying out qualitative and quantitative studies on topics which include: